indextrown/indextrown/README.md

 ## About Me
-I am a developer who aims to share positive influence.
+I am a developer who aims to share positive influence
 Currently working on side Project ChairFriend

 ## Education